You want smart political talk without the meltdowns?

 All right, that was the president responding to Hillary Clinton.

-And I mean, when you listen to her comment, we just elected to the presidency, someone who admitted to sexual assault.
+And I mean, when you listen to her comment, we just elected to the presidency someone who admitted to sexual assault.

-Uh Hello, Bill Clinton, somebody.
+Hello, Bill Clinton, somebody.

 What sexual assault did he admit to?

-Do you know what he what she's talking about?
+Do you know what she's talking about?

 Because I don't know.

-Is that the words?
+Is it the words?

 It's been litigated, Sean, okay?